James Outman: Professional career

+Los Angeles Dodgers

+2018–2021

 The Los Angeles Dodgers selected Outman in the seventh round of the 2018 MLB Draft.
 He played with the Ogden Raptors in 2018 and the Great Lakes Loons in 2019.
 After missing the 2020 season as a result of the COVID-19 pandemic, Outman began 2021 with the Loons, where he hit .250 with nine home runs and 30 RBI.
 He was promoted to the Double-A Tulsa Drillers in July and was named Double-A Central hitter of the week two weeks later when he had seven extra base hits, including three home runs in six games against the Springfield Cardinals.
 He wound up hitting .289 with nine homers and 24 RBI in 39 games for Tulsa.

 The Dodgers assigned him to the Glendale Desert Dogs of the Arizona Fall League after the season, where he was selected to the Fall Stars Game for the best prospects in the league.
 Outman was added to the Dodgers' 40-man roster in November 2021.
 He began the 2022 season with Tulsa before being promoted to the Triple-A Oklahoma City Dodgers at the end of June.
 Between the two levels in 2022, he appeared in 125 games, hitting .294 with 31 homers and 106 RBIs.

+2022

 Outman was called up to the Major Leagues for the first time on July 30.
 He made his debut as the starting right fielder the following day against the Colorado Rockies and hit a home run in his first MLB at-bat off of Germán Márquez.
 He had three hits in his debut with the homer, a double and three RBI.
+After his second career game the following night, he became the first Dodgers player to reach base seven or more times in his first two career games since Casey Stengel in 1912.
 Outman appeared in four games in the majors in 2022, with six hits in 13 at-bats, including two doubles, the one home run and 13 RBI.

+2023

+Outman made the Dodgers opening day roster for the first time in 2023, as the team's starting center fielder against the Arizona Diamondbacks.
+He hit a two-run homer off Cole Sulser to give the Dodgers their first homer of the season.
+On April 20 against the Chicago Cubs, Outman hit two home runs including the go-ahead grand slam in the ninth.
+That was Outman's first multi-homer game, a feat that he repeated two days later when he hit another pair of home runs against the Cubs.
+Outman was selected as the National League Rookie of the Month for April.
+He played in 151 games, batting .248 with 23 home runs and 70 RBI.